facebook pixel Skip to Main Content

 Before coming to the ITRC, Michael worked for American Falls School District, teaching math and computer classes for fourth through twelfth grade and managing a computer lab.
 He also supported faculty in the use of course management and other software.
 His background is in math and microbiology and he maintains a continuing interest in science and scientific computing.

-Instructional Technology Assistants
+Instructional Design Assistants

 Malachi Marlow